Skincare

 What does the diagnosis process look like?

-“Do make a visit to your nearest doctor for an examination of the suspicious skin lesion.
+“Do visit your nearest doctor to get any suspicious skin lesions examined professionally.
 Dermatologists have gadgets such as dermatoscopes to aid them in the diagnosis of skin cancer.
 From there, if needed, they may biopsy the lesion for confirmation.”

 What do you wish more people knew about skin cancer?